• Skip to primary navigation

 • Powdered Sugar - Combined with the orange juice, this is used to make the frosting that creates the cross.

-How to Make Traditional Gluten and Dairy Free Hot Cross Buns
+How to Make Easy Hot Cross Buns

 You will love this hot cross bun recipe.
 Using a shortcut without sacrificing any flavor, this recipe comes together in less than thirty minutes.
 It's easy, festive, and stays true to tradition.

-Time needed: 20 minutes.
+Time needed: 20 minutes

 The traditional warm spices and hint of orange combined with dried fruit make this an Eastertime classic.